Continuing Professional Development Programmes

-The workshop offers students coming from a professional and or performing arts degree background the opportunity to rethink their relationship to their practice, within the supportive and innovative context of the Dance Research Studio online.
-The workshop will introduce cross disciplinary training methods and stimuli which support the artist as both performer and author.
-Focus areas will include:
+The workshop offered students coming from a professional and or performing arts degree background the opportunity to rethink their relationship to their practice, within the supportive and innovative context of the Dance Research Studio online.
+The workshop introduced cross disciplinary training methods and stimuli which support the artist as both performer and author.
+Focus areas included:

 - Exploring the dynamics of perception.
 Developing awareness of one’s own physical and autobiographical patterns.

 - Emotional embodiment: investigation of senses and feelings in movement and vocalisation, both inside and outside the performance context.

 - Developing choreographic, visual and conceptual skills as both a performer and a maker.